Kat Robertson

 I have previously been Course Facilitator and Teaching Assistant Co-ordinator for the 300-level Psychology Research Methods and Statistics course at UC, where I delivered my first three-part lecture series on the Philosophy of Science.
 I thoroughly enjoyed the experience, and my students also liked them enough to nominate me for lecturer of the year through the undergraduate Psychology Student Society.

 I also held the role of head tutor liaison within my department, which I was instrumental in creating.
-In this role I provided a safe, supportive space for TAs and TACs to come and meet one another and discuss their experiences in the role, both positive and negative.
-I share this role with another postgraduate student.
+In this role I provided a safe, supportive space for TAs and TACs to meet and discuss their experiences in the role, both positive and negative.
+I shared this role with another postgraduate student.
 We also worked with the department to help improve the TA and TAC recruitment and training processes to better prepare those who take on these roles to perform to the best of their abilities.
-This resulted in a successful and productive training and induction program which received very positive feedback.
+This resulted in the production of a successful and productive training and induction program.

 Additionally, I was also part of the Postgraduate Advisory Group and Pacific Advisory Group within the University of Canterbury Student's Association (UCSA).